 A big mistake that so many of us make with our children is to avoid topics and keep information secret, not realizing that we can talk with them about almost anything as long as the language used and the concepts presented are appropriate for the child’s developmental stage.

 Below is a great process to follow when talking with children, ages 3-10, about difficult topics, along with some sample language:

-- Ask your child what they know already.—”What did you hear about the boy in the other kindergarten who is sick?”
-Or, “Did you notice mommy was upset when she came home from work?”
+- Ask your child what they know already.—”What did you hear about the boy in your class who is sick?”
+Or, “Did you notice mommy was sad when she put you to bed last night?”

 - Clarify and give information, but not too much.—”The boy has a very bad illness so he needs a lot of help from the doctors and nurses.
-But he is so sick even they may not be able to help him” Or, “I was very sad yesterday because the people in charge at my work decided I won’t be working there anymore.
-I am very disappointed to not have my job.”
+But he is so sick even they may not be able to help him” Or, “I was very sad yesterday because someone decided to hurt some very good people, even though they had done nothing wrong.”

 - Answer questions your child may have and offer reassurance.—”I don’t know when the boy will come back to school.
 He needs lots of care and medicine, so it might be a long time.
 But everyone is working hard to help him.”
-Or, “I feel really bad about losing my job and it will take me a little while to feel better.
-But I know after a while I will find a new job that I will like even more than this one!
-Even if I don’t have a job right now, we have enough money for the things we need.”
+Or, “I feel very upset about what happened to those people, and it might take a little while for me to feel better.
+I don’t know why someone would want to hurt them but right now our family is safe and there are people working to make sure all families can be safe too.”

 - Check in with your child periodically to ask if they have any new questions, or provide new information when appropriate.

 Using this process allows children to grapple with difficult topics and situations with courage and a search for understanding.
 It reassures them that their parents are available, honest, and safe people with whom they can share their feelings.
 It strengthens the whole family to have opportunities to face challenges together, and to seek comfort and solutions together.